pandaive/CarND-Vehicle-Detection-And-Tracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The most problematic was the issue with false positives.
-I spent most of the time and developing checking for this.
-What could work better, would maybe be trying to detect all lane lines and check if found object is linearly moving forward.
+I spent most of the time and developing extraction of them.
+What could work better, would be probably trying to detect all lane lines and check if found object is linearly moving forward through them.